Humboldt-WI/blog/content/research/seminar/07ImageCaptioning.md

 <script src="https://gist.github.com/sim-o-n/1b564b79be04302bedea0b84b9bd4381.js"></script>

-The handy `plot_model()` function, which comes with Keras, plots any model structure and saves as a picture.
+The handy `plot_model()` function, which comes with Keras, plots any model structure and saves it as a picture.
 This way you can quickly get an overview about a model.
 This is how our model looks like (we added the boxes):

 <center>
   <img src="/blog/img/seminar/image_captioning/keras_model.jpg" alt="theoretic_model_structure" width="60%">